opf/openproject/docs/system-admin-guide/authentication/kerberos/README.md

     # "X-Authenticated-User" to the logged in username
     # appended with a configurable secret value
     RequestHeader set X-Authenticated-User expr=%{REMOTE_USER}:MyPassword

+    # Ensure the Authorization header is not passed to OpenProject
+    # as this will result in trying to perform basic auth with the API
+    RequestHeader unset Authorization

     # Apache directive to ensure a user is authenticated
     Require valid-user